 - Versatile wrap options.

-- Superior quality fabric with built-in UV protection.
+- Superior quality fabric.

 - Suitable for both very young children and older toddlers.

 - This is a true wrap that can be intimidating for a beginner wearer.

 - The stretchy fabric is not safe for back carries.

 Hip Baby Wrap